CISecurity/ArtifactExpressions/ciscoIOS/cisco_ios.section.md

 # cisco_ios.section

 ## Description
-The cisco_ios.section is used to TBD
+The cisco_ios.section is used to check the properties of specific output lines from a configuration section.

 ## Intent
 TBD